4th Grade

 Lessons 6-10

-• Repeat the same process outlined above, only this time students play a new version of the game called Color Splash.
+Repeat the same process outlined above, only this time students reflect on their original character design to create a new one.

 You can take a deeper look at this module by reviewing the Scope and Sequence here, or via the 9 Dots platform.